 “It’s our colleagues from all different kinds of diverse backgrounds that make the American Foreign Service so different than many others.
 There’s no one face of the United States,” she said.

 Rachna Sachdeva Korhonen, also joined the department because of 9/11, wanting to join public service in the aftermath of the attacks.
-She now serves as the executive director of the Joint Executive Office for the Bureau of Near Eastern Affairs (NEA) and Bureau of South and Central Asian Affairs (SCA).
+She now serves as the executive director of the Joint Executive Office for the Bureau of Near Eastern Affairs (NEA) and the Bureau of South and Central Asian Affairs (SCA).

 Korhonen said she was recently at Dulles International Airport in Virginia to welcome Afghan evacuees entering the U.S. As an immigrant who came to the U.S. at the age of 12, not speaking any English, she said the moment reminded her of her own arrival into the country.